zold-io/zold/README.md

 ZOLD is going to solve these problems:

   * Blockchain is slow and doesn't scale
-  * Mining makes strangers rich
+  * Crypto mining makes strangers rich
-  * High volatility makes crypto dark
+  * High volatility makes cryptos only sitable for the black market

 The principles behind ZOLD: